-Programmes of the institutions scoring a minimum of 750 points in aggregate out of 1000 points with minimum score of 60% in each criteria shall be eligible for accreditation for 5 years under TIER-I system.
+Programme seeking accreditation under TIER-II scoring a minimum of 750 points in aggregate out of 1000 points with minimum score of 60% in mandatory fields (criterion 1 and criteria 4 to 8) shall be eligible for accreditation for 5 years.

-Whereas, the programme with the score of minimum 600 points in aggregate shall be eligible for provisional accreditation for 2 years under Tier-I system.
+Whereas, the programme with a score of minimum 600 points in aggregate shall be eligible for provisional accreditation for two years under Tier-II system.

-6. STEPS INVOLVED IN ACCREDITATION PROCEDURE
+6. STEPS INVOLVED IN THE ACCREDITATION PROCEDURE